Introduction to Linux Route Command

 Below are the Linux route commands:

-It is command utility to view and manipulate IP routing tables i.e. linking between source and destinations.
+It is a command utility to view and manipulate IP routing tables i.e. linking between source and destinations.
 This command will work both in windows and Unix os.

 - -F: It operates on the kernel-based Forwarding Information Base(FIB) routing table, is the default.